RGBT Salient Object Detection: A Large-scale Dataset and Benchmark

 \subsection{Overview of ADFNet}

 We build our network architecture based on ~\cite{simonyan2014very} as shown in Fig.~\ref{model}, and employ a two-stream CNN architecture, which first extracts RGB and thermal infrared features separately and then proceeds RGBT salient object detection.
+We use the pre-trained VGG16 model as initialization, which provides a great ability for feature representation.
 To make the network focus on more informative regions, we utilize a series of attention modules to extract weighted features from RGB and thermal infrared branches before fusion of these features.
 From the second block of VGG16, the fused features of each layer are transmitted from the lower-level to the high-level in turn.
-Although high-level semantic information could facilitate the location of salient objects~\cite{WangZWL0RB18, LiuH16, HouCHBTT19}, redlow-level and mid-level features are also essential to refine deep level features.
+Although high-level semantic information could facilitate the location of salient objects~\cite{WangZWL0RB18, LiuH16, HouCHBTT19}, low-level and mid-level features are also essential to refine deep level features.
 Therefore, we add two complementary modules (Pyramid Pooling Module and Feature Aggregation Module)~\cite{abs-1904-09569} to accurately capture the exact position of a prominent object while sharpening its details.